Use Case: Upgrading with Minimum Downtime

 Change the databases: define the writable database and change the direction of the replication.

 We flip the databases and make data center B the writable database, and change the direction of the replication.
-This allows you to move the Master data center back and forth.
+This allows you to move the Primary data center back and forth.
 If you prefer a different sequence, you can start with upgrading data center A, and its database will always stay active.

 Update the scheduled jobs.

-Changing the Master/writable data center also requires an update to the scheduled jobs.
-When building the new Master Policy Manager, the scheduled jobs must be running from this container.
+Changing the Primary/writable data center also requires an update to the scheduled jobs.
+When building the new Primary Policy Manager, the scheduled jobs must be running from this container.
 To do this, set the property org.quartz.scheduler.enabled to true.
 For all other containers that have scheduled jobs installed, set the property to false.
 For instructions, see Step 2-1: Turn off scheduled jobs.
 Remember to restore the setting afterwards.

 Upgrade the data center B environment.